Why take an online or web-based course?

 What should I do if I have any questions, concerns, or a complaint?

-If you are having any technical difficulties, please contact the MAC Help Desk:
+If you are having technical difficulties, please contact the MAC Help Desk:

 macbusofc@mineralarea.edu